adopt-liveview/adopt-liveview/priv/pages/2026/04-29-v2-my-first-liveview-project-en_US.md

 mix setup
 ```

 With these commands you should have a base Phoenix project.
-The `mix setup` command not only installs things but also compiles dependencies and setups the database too.
+The `mix setup` command not only installs things but also compiles dependencies and sets up the database too.

 ## Recap!

 * You can either use Phoenix Express or `mix phx.new` to create new projects.
-* Phoenix will always give you instructions on what to do next after starting a new project so dont skip on that.
+* Phoenix will always give you instructions on what to do next after starting a new project so don't skip on that.
 * `mix ecto.create` will create your database.
 * `mix setup` will prepare everything for you which includes creating your database too.